carmelo0x63/Arch-Linux-the-fast-way/first.md

 ### First steps

 Setup:
 - virtualization infra: Proxmox v.
-8.2
+8.4.1
-- ISO file: archlinux-2024.11.01-x86_64.iso
+- ISO file: archlinux-2025.04.01-x86_64.iso

 **NOTE**: the steps won't be very different with other hypervisors or, even, a bare metal host.<br/>

 The installation takes place in two separate phases:<br/>
-a. the VM is deployed by means of the hypervisor (Proxmox console)<br/>
+1. the VM is deployed by means of the hypervisor (Proxmox console)<br/>
-b. the rest of the installation happens through SSH<br/>
+2. the rest of the installation happens through SSH<br/>
 Although in a concise way, I'll document the steps and what they achieve.<br/>

 #### First phase: minimal VM creation and essential setup